bracketloader/Build-Bonita/README.md

 ### Build action

-The build action is triggered on Pull requests and `master` branch pushes.
+The build action is triggered on Pull requests and `main` branch pushes.
 It runs the `build-script.sh` on the 3 supported OS:

 * Ubuntu